Economy of Lithuania: Financial services

-FinTech
+Fintech

 The country has increasingly sought to position itself as the EU's main fintech hub, hoping to attract international firms by promising to provide European operational licences within three months, compared to a waiting period of up to a year in countries like Germany or the UK.
-In 2017 only, 35 FinTech companies came to Lithuania – a result of Lithuanian government and Bank of Lithuania simplified procedures for obtaining licences for the activities of e-money and payment institutions.
+In 2017 only, 35 fintech companies came to Lithuania – a result of Lithuanian government and Bank of Lithuania simplified procedures for obtaining licences for the activities of e-money and payment institutions.
 Europe's first international Blockchain Centre launched in Vilnius in 2018.
+Since 2021, Lithuania has issued hundreds of licenses for cryptocurrency exchange and storage services, making it one of the leading countries in the EU for such permits.
 The government of Lithuania also aims to attract financial institutions looking for a new location after Brexit.
-Lithuania has granted a total of 39 e-money licenses, second in the EU only to the U.K. with 128 licenses.
-In 2018, Google set up a payment company in Lithuania, Vilnius was ranked a seventh FinTech city by foreign direct investment (FDI) performance in 2019.
+Lithuania has granted a total of 39 e-money licenses, second in the EU only to the UK with 128 licenses.
+In 2018, Google set up a payment company in Lithuania, Vilnius was ranked a seventh fintech city by foreign direct investment (FDI) performance in 2019.

 Bank of Lithuania, the Central Bank of Lithuania established a Regulatory sandbox to test financial innovations in a live environment under the guidance and supervision of the Bank of Lithuania.
 Bank of Lithuania has also developed LBChain which is the world's first blockchain-based sandbox developed by a financial market regulator, combining technological and regulatory infrastructures.